Prime Time for Buyers

 When buyers know they’re in control, and want to see what they can squeeze out of you?

 Welcome to a Buyer’s Market.

 Not only does selling in a buyer’s market tend to be a much slower process, it can often yield less profit for a seller.
 It’s not uncommon for a seller to accept an offer that’s well below ask — sometimes, even, 10% or 20% less than the list price.
-Besides low ball offers, many sellers have to deal with excessive concession requests — that the seller will pay closing costs, for example — or other contingencies, such as pushing the seller to make costly home repairs before close.
-Some sellers may even get offers for non-traditional purchase agreements — rent-to-own deals, for example, or owner financing.
+Besides low-ball offers, many sellers have to deal with excessive concession requests — that the seller will pay closing costs, for example—or other contingencies, such as pushing the seller to make costly home repairs before closing.
+Some sellers may even get offers for non-traditional purchase agreements—rent-to-own deals, for example, or owner financing.
 And, in many cases, sellers agree to these less than ideal offers.

 In a seller’s market it’s easy to get desperate and, in those moments of desperation, panic about your home sale prospects.
 And that’s when mistakes happen.
 That’s when bad offers get accepted.

 Now the good news: there are easy, effective ways to get your home sold in a buyer’s market.
 While some agents and insiders may suggest waiting six months or more then relisting, it’s often not realistic—often circumstances change and homeowners need to sell ASAP.

 If you find yourself needing to sell in a buyer’s market, focus on:

 While you don’t want to undercut your home’s value, you also don’t want prospective buyers to dismiss your listing right off the bat.
 Have your real estate agent pull comps and go from there.
 If you don’t have any interest in the first week or two, consider cutting 2%-10% from the price depending on your ask.
 Chances are this will generate some increased attention from new and existing buyers.

 - Helping your house stand out